Get your personal plan match in 2 minutes

 Health sharing can save you thousands per year, but only if you choose the right plan for your situation.
 The 5 questions above will help you avoid the most common and costly mistakes: joining a plan with a long pre-existing waiting period, underestimating hidden costs, signing a faith statement you do not agree with, or assuming health sharing provides the same legal protections as insurance.

-For most people without strong faith preferences and with any pre-existing conditions, Zion HealthShare offers the best combination of coverage, pricing, and accessibility at $185–$268/month with no pre-existing waiting period and no faith requirement.
+For most people without strong faith preferences and with any pre-existing conditions, Zion HealthShare offers the best combination of coverage, pricing, and accessibility at $114–$320/month, sharing BP, cholesterol, and type-2 diabetes from day 1 (other conditions phase in) with no faith requirement.

 Not sure where to start?
 Take our free 2-minute quiz to get a personalized recommendation based on your health needs, budget, and preferences.
 Or compare all plans side-by-side to see the full picture.